Niccoborg22/Computer-Vision-Driver/README.md

 ---
 In order to achieve the best possible model, two different models have been developed:
 - **CNN Model**: The first model has been developed using a self-built CNN Model
-- **Transfer Learning Mode**: The second model has been done using Transfer Learning through Keras
+- **Transfer Learning Model**: The second model has been done using Transfer Learning through Keras

 Using a pool of driver images, each taken in a car with a driver doing something in the car and categorize each image according to one of the following action:
 - c0: safe driving